thsant/ORB_SLAM2/README.md

-# ORB-SLAM2 4 3-Demeter Capture
+# ORB-SLAM2 for 3-Demeter Capture

 This is a fork of the (excellent) Mur-Artal's ORB-SLAM2 visual odometer system, modified to be used by 3-Demeter Capture.
 The modifications are listed below: